-Dr Deborah ColeChief Executive Officer
+Dr Deborah Cole

-BDS, GDHA, MBA, GradCertLead and

-CathCulture, FAICD, FAIM, GAIST, FICD
+Chief Executive Officer BDS, GDHA, MBA, GradCertLead and CathCulture, FAICD, FAIM, GAIST, FICD major public healthcare organisations.

-Appointed in February 2011, Deborah has substantial experience in managing major public healthcare organisations.
 She has held CEO positions at Calvary Health Care and Yarra City Council as well as senior executive positions at Mercy Health and St Vincent's Health.
 Deborah was Director of RDHM from 1995 to 1999 and has also held senior positions at the South Australian Dental Service.